nanthasnk/Capstone-LT-Vehicle-Loan-Default-Prediction/README.md

 ## Business Problem
 - Financial institutions incur significant losses due to the default of vehicle loans.
 This has led to the tightening up of vehicle loan underwriting and increased vehicle loan rejection rates.
 This warrants a study to estimate the determinants of vehicle loan default.
 The need for a better credit risk scoring model is also raised by these institutions.
 This warrants a study to estimate the determinants of vehicle loan default.
-- Loan takers of L&T have been studied over a period of time and their ability to pay installments were studied and analyzing this will help us to reduce loan rejection rates which helps us gain a customer base by providing the loans to correct persons.
+- Analyzing this will help the financial institutions to minimize the loan default rates, which helps us gain a customer base by providing the loans to correct persons.

 ## Project Overview
 - The objective of the problem is to accurately predict the probability of loanee/borrower defaulting on a vehicle loan in the first EMI (Equated Monthly Instalments) on the due date.
 - Performed EDA to understand the relation of target variable with the other features.
 - Statistical Analysis techniques like ANOVA for numerical and Chi-square for the categorical variables were performed to find the significance of the features with respect to the target.
-- Base Models were build in Logistic Regression, Random Forest, KNN and LightGBM with kfold cross validation.
+- Base Models were built in Logistic Regression, Random Forest, KNN and LightGBM with Kfold cross-validation.
-- Created new features like age at the time of disbursement, distbursement month, etc.
+- Created new features like age at the time of disbursement, disbursement month, etc.
 The dataset represents Vehicle Loan Default of L&T financial institution.

 ## Dataset Description